Skip to Content

 Wool socks

-When packing for a trip to Ireland, we recommend including at least one pair of wool socks, especially if you plan to do any sort of outdoor activities.
-These socks are the best choice to keep your feet warm and dry–plus, a high-quality pair lasts for years!
+Green wool socks from Darn Tough for IrelandFor a trip to Ireland, include at least one pair of wool socks, especially for outdoor activities.
+They keep your feet warm and dry, and quality ones last for years!

-In a place as wet as Ireland, it’s vital to have moisture-wicking socks since you’re likely to encounter rain.
-There are lots of choices out there.
-However, our favorite brands are Darn Tough and Smart Wool (you can find both on Amazon).
+In a place as wet as Ireland, opt for moisture-wicking socks.
+Our recommended brands are Darn Tough and Smart Wool (you can find both on Amazon).

 Hiking boots

-Most Ireland packing lists you’ll find online will suggest bringing hiking boots.
-However, we believe that the proper footwear really depends on your activity level while in Ireland.
-For example, the average tourist visiting the country will be perfectly fine with a comfortable pair of waterproof tennis shoes or boots.
+Many Ireland packing lists suggest hiking boots; however, the proper footwear really depends on your activity level.
+For the average tourist, comfortable waterproof tennis shoes or boots are sufficient.

 Of course, if you plan to do any long hikes, you’ll need a good pair of hiking boots.
 Remember that if you’re purchasing a new pair of boots, you should go up one size and break them in a bit before your trip.